Cherng Doi Roast Chicken (ไก่ย่างเชิงดอย)

 The category as a whole is not well represented on international food media relative to its importance in local eating culture.
 While khao soi has become the shorthand for Chiang Mai's food identity abroad, roast chicken and sticky rice represents a larger share of what residents actually eat on a daily basis.
 Venues like Aunt Aoy Kitchen and Baan Landai approach Northern Thai cooking from a more sit-down, multi-dish frame, while the roast chicken specialist occupies a different but equally important position: a single product, executed with focus, eaten quickly and without fuss.

-For a broader read on where Cherng Doi sits in Chiang Mai's food hierarchy, it is useful to consider the comparison set.
 Busarin Cuisine addresses Northern Thai cooking with a fuller menu and a slightly higher price point.
 Dan Chicken Rice (San Sai), at the single-baht tier, occupies the most stripped-back end of the chicken-and-rice format.
 Cherng Doi's positioning on Suk Kaseme Road, with a reputation that draws repeat visitors rather than passing foot traffic, suggests it sits in the middle of that spectrum: more deliberate than a basic stall, less elaborate than a full Northern Thai restaurant.

 Planning Your Visit

 Suk Kaseme Road is in central Chiang Mai's Mueang district, accessible by songthaew or short ride from the Old City.
-The format is walk-in; there is no reservation system for a venue of this type, and the leading time to arrive is either at lunch or in the early dinner window before the most popular items sell out.
+The format is walk-in; there is no reservation system for a venue of this type, and the best time to arrive is either at lunch or in the early dinner window before the most popular items sell out.
 Roast chicken specialists in Chiang Mai frequently operate until sold out rather than until a fixed closing time, which means late arrivals risk finding a limited selection.
 Coming with a group is the more efficient approach: the communal format of the meal is designed for sharing rather than solo eating, and ordering a whole bird between two or three people is the standard play.

 No website or phone contact is listed for Cherng Doi Roast Chicken, which is standard for venues at this tier in Chiang Mai.
 The address, 2/8 Suk Kaseme Road, is the most reliable navigation anchor.
 If you are building a broader Northern Thai food itinerary, pairing a roast chicken lunch here with an evening meal at a more structured Northern Thai table, such as Baan Landai on Phra Pok Klao Road or Aquila for contrast, covers a meaningful range of what Chiang Mai's food scene actually delivers.